sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### prometheus: prometheus_tsdb_op_failure

-This panel indicates prometheus tsdb failures by operation over 1m.
+This panel indicates prometheus tsdb failures by operation over 1m by operation.

 > NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-tsdb-op-failure).